google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ![](./member_block.png)

-The generated code looks like `"property name": "property value",`.
+The generated code looks like `"property name": "property value"`.

 ### Field value
 `a` is the value of the text input, which we get with `getFieldValue`: